lieut-data/slash-command-random/README.md

 See [Getting Started with Serverless](https://serverless.com/framework/docs/getting-started/) for instructions on how to deploy this function to the compute provider of your choice.

+This repository is configured to use AWS Lambda, but feel free to modify for your own purposes.

 ### Compiling

 Simply invoke `make` to generate the requisite binaries: